 A Site by: Creative Visions

-The next TESTING DATE will be JULY 19th.
-Applications must be received or postmarked by JULY 11th.
+The next TESTING DATE is TBD.
+Applications must be received or postmarked by TBD.
 All applications received after this date will be put on file for the next testing date.

 The apprenticeship program offered by Iron Workers Local Union No. 3 helps stimulate and assist with the skill development of new members starting their journey in the iron worker industry.

 Please review the details and requirements for becoming an apprentice in this highly specialized industry.

 Are you willing to work hard and get paid good money while you train?
 That's right!
 Unlike trade schools, you don't pay us.
 You'll be on the job earning a good living while you learn the trade.
 Current apprentices can start at $16 per hour and can earn up to $26, plus accrue health care and other benefits immediately.
 The apprenticeship program is a three-year commitment and you can earn college credit.

 There's no getting around it – the work is demanding – and much of it is outdoors.
 And, there are requirements similar to those of other building trade apprenticeship programs: